 PhD students have the opportunity to complete formal certification in interdisciplinary programs and to participate in interdisciplinary special seminars.
 Both types of opportunities may come with supplemental funding.

 Instructor of record in a First-year Writing-Intensive Seminar (FWIS) administered by the Program in Writing and Communication (PWC).

 Tutoring work at the Center for Written, Oral, and Visual Communication (CWOVC).

 Special Graduate Fellowship for Continuing Students

 Lodieska Stockbridge Vaughn - To provide a fellowship for a graduate student whose record at Rice shows evidence of outstanding achievement and promise.
-Four or five awards are usually given.
+One fellowship is granted to an advanced student in Humanities.

 Each spring, the department chairs are invited to nominate continuing graduate students for the following special endowed fellowship.
 The final recipients are chosen by the Graduate Council.
 The amount of the fellowship and the number of recipients vary from year to year